 Traveling with handicaps and disabilities can be so difficult.
 It makes every single step of the travel process arduous and can be utterly frustrating for so many reasons.
 However, you can still travel, and you can still have a ton of fun!
-Surely, I can help make the entire process easier on you.
+Surely, I can help make the entire process of traveling with handicaps and disabilities easier on you.

 Speak with your doctors